kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Fatima

 - I head to Madrid to stay one night before traveling to Fatima in Portugal.
-I need to be away from Denia as much as possible for my nervous system.
+I need to be away from Dénia as much as possible for my nervous system.

-!!! warning "Why didn't you leave Denia?"
+!!! warning "Why didn't you leave Dénia?"
     - If I leave, then the story gets buried, the police do not investigate, and it happens again and again, and maybe someone is driven, again?, to suicide, or maybe they, again?, murder someone with poison, and children, again?, could be groomed into goodness knows what.
     - I felt a sense of obligation to the vulnerable and I've been waiting for my intuition to tell me what to do.
     - I was always working so hard, I had to think about that above and beyond everything else.